LucaMattiocco/1D-Heat-Equation-Numerical-Methods/README.md

 ## Suggestions for Improvement

-While the overall design is solid, there are a few potential areas of improvement:
+While I believe the overall design is ok, there are a few potential areas of improvement:

 ### Unifying Explicit and Implicit Methods into a Common Interface: